ManalisJadhav/Marsheet-Generation-System/README.md

 # Marsheet-Generation-System
 This Marksheet Generator can generate students' progress grade sheets.
 The database technology and credit-based grading system that underpin this system are its major foundations.

-Kindly follow the following steps :
+Kindly follow the following steps for database connectivity:
 1. Add StudentMarks folder into the xampp/htdocs folder
 2. Add studemanagement folder into the xampp/mysql/data folder
 3. After adding both the folders run the xampp control panel app and start apache and mysql